Sunday, 24 December 2006

 Thursday, 19 October 2006

-There was yet another debate on the TV about nature versus nurture, this time provoked by the news that the museum of natural history in Oslo is organising an exhibition on homosexuality in animals.
+There was yet another debate on the TV last night, about nature versus nurture, this time provoked by the news that the Museum of Natural History in Oslo is organising an exhibition on homosexuality in animals.

 It is much easier to deal with physical characteristics like the colour of your eyes, or the shape of your ears.
 That you did get through the genes.

 There are many practical implications of the final conclusions of such debates, and that is why any conclusion is hotly debated.
-For example, if we accept that mental illnesses like neurosis are the result of genes, then perhaps all theories of Freud and therapies like psychotherapy trying to find the cause of your illness in the way your mom wrapped your nappies when you were three months old, can be considered as useless!
+For example, if we accept that mental illnesses like neurosis are the result of genes, then perhaps all theories of Freud and may be the therapies which try to find the cause of your mental illness in the way your Mom wrapped your nappies when you were three months old, can be considered as useless!

 Another practical example is about criminal behaviour.
 If we accept that criminal behaviour is because of genes, then what use is putting the fellow in the jail or worse, hanging him?
 What could he do, he had no choice but to follow his genes?

 So to go back to the debate on the TV on homosexuality in animals, the stakes are much higher.
 Different religions consider homosexuality to be against nature.
-Here, vatican officially assumes a similar position.
+In Italy, Vatican officially assumes a similar position, even if many priests are open for a dialogue.
 If we accept that animals can also be homosexual, such arguments will be difficult to sustain.

-Actually such debate is not new.
-Some years ago there was lot of discussion about some male Humbolt penguins in a German zoo who preferred to stick with their own company while the females were left in peace.
+Actually such debates are not new.
+Some years ago there was lot of discussion about some male Humbolt penguins in a German zoo who preferred to stay with other male penguins, while the females were left in peace.

 In the debate on the TV, there were similar arguments.
-They said, for example: it is the stress of living in the zoo, it is the stress of increasing urbanisation, these are not real serious relationships but only playful behaviour in animals, and so on.
+They said, for example: it is the stress of living in the zoo leading to homosexual behaviour, or it is the stress of increasing urbanisation, etc. They said that these are not real serious relationships but only playful behaviour in animals, and so on.
 So it will always go on, each side refusing to be convinced by the other.

 Monday, 16 October 2006